 Battery

-Intro: Batteries are an integral component in any electric vehicle, as they provide the energy source required for the machine to operate.
-The battery pack implemented in our design consists of two 6S batteries operating in series at a line voltage of 50V, an increase from the 25V specified in the feasibility report.
+Intro: Batteries are an integral component in any electric vehicle, as they provide a portable energy source required for the machine to operate.
+The battery pack implemented in our design consists of two 6S (6 cell) batteries operating in series to generate a line voltage of 50V, an increase from the 25V specified in the feasibility report.
 In order to meet the user case requirements, a capacity of at least 360Wh will be required from the battery pack- this will be achieved with lithium polymer batteries of approximate dimension 90x46x158 mm.
+Maybe talk about commute.
 Lithium polymer provides superior current supply and lifespan relative to other battery chemistries, making it ideal for this application.
 However, as there are certain risks involved with such batteries, a ratified off the shelf implementation will be used.
+Below is the full schematic of the battery control unit, displaying the mux for charging and discharging, the micro-controller, error-state LED display and separate battery supply for the micro.
+The various components of the design are detailed in the following sections.

+Increase the serial comms to bus width

 Capacity:

-Various parameters affect the required range of the battery: it is expected to be charged once every 5 days whilst travelling an average distance of 3km a day, requiring a 15km range at full charge.
-On the flat, energy usage is estimated to be in the order of 10Wh/mile – however, as a typical route is expected to contain gradients of up to 15%, the energy consumption rises to an average of 19.7Wh/mile (37Wh per daily commute).
+Various parameters affect the required range of the battery: it is specified to be charged once every 5 days whilst travelling an average distance of 3km a day, requiring a 15km range at full charge.
+On the flat, energy usage is estimated to be in the order of 10Wh/mile (where does this come from) – however, as a typical route is expected to contain gradients of up to 15%, the energy consumption rises to an average of 19.7Wh/mile (37Wh per daily commute).
 For a charge frequency of once every 5 days, a minimum capacity of 180Wh is needed.
-As explained in the feasibility report, lithium polymer is the optimal battery technology for this application, with greater gravimetric energy density than other battery types.
-To provide the required 360Wh, the battery pack would weigh approximately 2.4kg – this is a small enough load for the board to handle comfortably.
+As outlined in the feasibility report, lithium polymer is the optimal battery technology for this application, with greater gravimetric energy density than other battery types.
+To provide the required 360Wh, the battery pack therefore would weigh approximately 2.4kg – this is a small enough load for the board to handle comfortably.
+The minimum energy requirement for a week’s usage was determined at approximately 180Wh – however to achieve better lifespan and provide for margin of error, the battery pack has a capacity 360Wh.
+This allows for an average depth of discharge of 50%, (rising to 60% with heavy usage), with each battery still holding half of its energy stored before it is recharged.

+Graph of DoD here

+MAKE IT MORE PROFFESIONAL SOUNDING The large capacity of the battery allows it to operate without running it flat during normal usage.
+High discharge levels reduce battery capacity significantly after approximately 100 cycles, severely limiting both range and battery service life.
+A DoD of 60% enables a theoretical lifespan of 2000 cycles, compared 300 at 100%.
+Due to the high current and voltage on the battery, these theoretical values will drop significantly, indicating that a DoD of 60% would be preferable as there is a significantly greater factor of safety at this discharge than when running the battery flat.
 Charging:

+BETTER START Due to the large battery capacity required in this application, charging becomes a significant design problem.
+As a large energy store is involved, the charging process must be carefully controlled not only to provide the large energy quantities, but also to prevent both damage to the battery and harm to the user.